Last Updated on March 20, 2026 by James Hartley

 E-signature = wet ink legally. ✅

-Start your PandaDoc free trial — advanced e-signatures with full audit trail, SHA-256 tamper-proof certificates, 20+ UK contract templates, and proposal software included.
-Growth members also unlock: UK E-Signature Dispute Response Toolkit and IR35-Compliant Contract Templates.
-Free to join.
+Advanced e-signature + full audit trail + SHA-256 certificate + 20+ UK contract templates.
+Growth members also unlock: UK E-Signature Dispute Response Toolkit, UK Contract Enforcement Guide, and IR35-Compliant Freelance Contract Templates.
+Free to join — no credit card.

 What You Need to Prove in Court: Audit Trail Requirements